 Stress can compromise your immune system, as it heightens the amount of cortisol (the stress hormone) in your blood.
 Whilst a little bit of cortisol can be beneficial in helping you to deal with stressful situations, too much over a long period of time can lower your immune system and also increase inflammation.

 Try practicing mindfulness to reduce your levels of stress, or consider seeing a therapist.
 You can find out more about mindfulness techniques for blood cancer patients here, and information on finding a therapist here.

 Poor dental health can pull you down and is an avenue for persistent, opportune infection.
 Make sure you report any issues to your dentist.

 If you come down with an infection or you’re experiencing symptoms of any kind, speak to your GP sooner rather than later.

-Whilst you might be tempted to knock back a few mulled wines now the nights are getting darker, remember alcohol can make you dehydrated (see tip #6) and can also interfere with some medicines, such as antibiotics.
+Whilst you might be tempted to have a drink in the evening now the nights darker, remember alcohol can make you dehydrated (see tip #6) and can also interfere with some medicines, such as antibiotics.

 So, try not to overdo it, and make sure you speak to your GP for advice on alcohol consumption.